Slow Roast Belly Pork

 When you are happy with the crackling, turn the heat right down to 110 C (you may need to experiment a bit with a gas oven).
 Now it is time for a morning's work or 18 holes of golf.
 Cooking time is very flexible: four hours is a minimum, six ideal, eight or more no real problem.
 The timing should suit you.
 If are around you can do some extra veg such as roast parsnips, but not if it interferes with your day.

-When you are ready put the potatoes on to boil.
+When you are ready, put the potatoes on to boil.
 Put some cabbage on slightly later.
 Take the meat off the veg and keep warm.
 Skim off most of the fat from the pan.
 Sprinkle the flour over veg and juices, then stir over a low heat until it starts to bubble and thicken.
 Add the wine, then bring to the boil and simmer for five minutes or so.
 Strain into a warm jug.

 Slip the bones (if present) from the meat, not missing the jelly-like cartelage that runs at an angle to the end of the ribs.
-It will all pull out easily, but it can be a bit hot and greasy!
+It will all pull out easily, but it can be rather hot and greasy!
 Cut the pork into chunks and serve with the boiled potatoes and cabbage.
 Pass the juice round.